Voices of a Distant Star: Other

 A drama CD was released by Pioneer LDC on June 25, 2002.
 A novel was adapted from the OVA by Waku Ōba and illustrated by Makoto Shinkai and Kou Yaginuma.
 The novel was published by Media Factory's imprint MF Bunko J on July 25, 2002.
+A second novel, Words of Love/Across the Stars, was written by Arata Kanoh and initially released in 2006, although it would not get an English translation and release by Vertical until 2019.

 The OVA was adapted into a manga by Makoto Shinkai and illustrated by Mizu Sahara.
-It was serialized in Kodansha's manga magazine, Afternoon from April 2004.
-Kodansha released the manga in one volume on February 23, 2005.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon starting in the April 2004 issue on February 25, 2004, and concluding in the February 2005 issue on December 25, 2004.
+Kodansha collected its ten chapters in one tankōbon volume, released on February 23, 2005.
 The manga was licensed for a North American release by Tokyopop, which published the manga on August 1, 2006.
 The manga was also licensed in Italy by D/visual, in Germany by Egmont Manga & Anime and in Portugal by Panini Comics.
 The manga was re-licensed in English by Vertical.
-A second novel, Words of Love/Across the Stars, was written by Arata Kanoh and initially released in 2006, although it would not get an English translation and release by Vertical until 2019.